-Self-evaluation and reporting requirements for trust funds and partnership programs have been established but are not consistently enforced by the World

-Bank.
-The Bank's trust fund handbook states that "the World Bank's is responsible for a systematic and objective assessment of the ongoing or completed programs, projects and/or activities financed by the trust fund(s) including design, implementation and results (outputs and outcomes)."11 Reporting for recipientexecuted trust funds are fully aligned with procedures for investment projects.
-Reporting for Bank-executed trust funds provide less accountability than the ICRs because of lack of results frameworks, data on outcomes and outputs, and assessments of Bank and recipient performance, something which ongoing efforts aim to address.
+Self-evaluation and reporting requirements for trust funds and partnership programs have been established but are not consistently enforced by the Bank.
+The Bank's trust fund handbook states that "the Bank is responsible for a systematic and objective assessment of the ongoing or completed programs, projects and/or activities financed by the trust fund(s) including design, implementation and results (outputs and outcomes)."24 Reporting for recipient-executed trust funds are fully aligned with procedures for investment projects.
+Reporting for Bank-executed trust funds provide less accountability than the ICRs because of lack of results frameworks, data on outcomes and outputs, and assessments of Bank and recipient performance, something which ongoing efforts aim to address.25 and many partnership programs housed in the Bank or elsewhere have gone many years without being evaluated.

-For partnership programs in which the World Bank's participates, the trust fund handbook requires the World Bank's representative to advocate for an independent evaluation to be carried out every three to five years.
-This requirement is also unevenly enforced, and many partnership programs housed in the World Bank's or elsewhere have gone many years without being evaluated.
 Many partnerships IEG has reviewed lacked clear goals and indicators.
-The Bank should promote clear goals and indicators in the programs it participates in and should promote periodic independent evaluation, which should be independent of program secretariats.
+The Bank should promote clear goals and indicators in the programs it participates in and should promote periodic independent evaluation, which should be independent of program secretariats.26

+For partnership programs in which the Bank participates, the trust fund handbook requires the Bank's representative to advocate for an independent evaluation to be carried out every three to five years.
+This requirement is also unevenly enforced,